zuozhenggh/learning-library/data-management-library/database/essbase21c/scenario/scenario.md

    ![](./images/imageDT_01.0.png "")

 3. Navigate to the 'Cube.Settings' sheet and in the 'properties' section, check the Scenario Sandboxes properties.
-Here you are verifying that this is scenario enabled cube beacuse 10 Scenario Sandboxes(scenario-based members) are there.
+Here you are verifying that this is scenario enabled cube because 10 Scenario Sandboxes (scenario-based members) are there.

     ![](./images/imageSM_01.png "")

 4. Save your file as **SandboxApp.xlsx** and close it.

-5. Go to the Essbase Web UI and click on **Import**.
+5. Go to the Essbase web interface and click on **Import**.

    ![](./images/imageSM_01.0.png "")

-6. Click on **File Browser**, and browse to select **SandboxApp.xlsx** excelsheet.
+6. Click on **File Browser**, and browse to select **SandboxApp.xlsx** worksheet.
    ![](./images/imageSM_01.1.png "")

   Make sure to check that Load Data option is selected under Advanced Option.
 Click **OK**.